RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 12.md

 Stumbling inside, she lead her duckling off to the side into the home appliances section.
 Finding a corner with a bare wall, she shuffled Trouble such their back was against the wall and tried to force them to meet her gaze.

 "Black Swan, you with me?
 You've been a bit scattered since I did your make up.
-You ok we made it here?"
+You okay we made it here?"
 Trying to not take up much space nor draw attention to their gathering in the corner, Debug stood quite close.
-The many intimate moments they'd spent together had worn down the distance she felt she needed to keep Trouble at, and with them as vunerable as they currently seemed that distance shrunk further.
+The many intimate moments they'd spent together had worn down the distance she felt she needed to keep Trouble at when calm, and with them as vulnerable as they currently seemed that distance shrunk further.
 "Actually, you've not seen what you look like with your new hair colour yet, have you?"
-They ran a hand through Trouble's short and now deep dark blue hair, before realizing this was the same sort of move she'd seen Brun do and began wondering if Brun knew how easily such actions would make a short lesbian like her heart flutter.
+They ran a hand through Trouble's short and now deep, dark blue hair.
+It took a moment before she realized this was the same sort of move she'd seen Brun do a dozen times to Trouble and began wondering if Brun knew how easily such actions would make a short lesbian like her heart flutter with excitement and if she could keep a straight face if they got any ideas to try and extend the same physical intimacy to her.

 Trouble would be fine with something like that from herself, they obviously didn't swing that way.
 Further evident by them shutting their eyes tightly and looking pained.
 Debug gave them space again, waiting for them to open their eyes again.
 Kicking themself mentally for hoping Trouble only looked pained due to actual pain and not repulsion from their touch.